How do I tell the difference between the estimates I receive?

 Great question!
-You don’t unfortunately, unless you hire a company with a proven track record of working successfully in your community and one that offers a warranty it has proven it will honor.
+Unfortunately, you don’t, unless you hire a company with a proven track record of working successfully in your community and one that offers a warranty it has proven it will honor.
 A written warranty should include labor and materials for at least 3 years; anything less can’t be taken seriously as even a poor quality paint job may last a couple of years.
 And of course, perform your due diligence – reference checks, Google reviews, Yelp reviews, etc.

 Ideally, a trained, experienced and courteous crew of professional painters who are covered by the company’s liability and workers compensation insurance; employees who have been drug tested and background checked to ensure their honesty, integrity and work ethic.
 You should expect to see painters in company uniforms and arriving in company vehicles.
 If you see otherwise, the painting company may be hiring casual labor from the local paint store or Home Depot.
 Or your project may have been sold to a subcontractor, another painting company which will produce your project for a percentage of the estimate you have agreed to pay the original company.
 The downsides of this are obvious; you have no idea who is working on your project, their experience or their bona fides.
 If this happens, stop the project and contact the person you originally met with to clarify the terms of your estimate.